zliasi/tolk/README.md

 ## Status

-Early.
-Specs, extraction, status checking, the CLI, and the C engine work.
-Batch, convert, and templates do not.
+Working: the byte layer, specs and extraction, status checking, sweeps with caching, the C engine, conversion with declared backends, templates, follow, and the CLI.
+Shipped specs cover ORCA, Gaussian, and xyz, plus two generic shapes.
 See CHANGELOG.md.

 ## The C engine